csgillespie/efficientR/main.md

     file.remove("voc_voyages.xlsx")
     ```

-2. Try saving the the `voyages` data frames into 3 other file formats of your choosing (see `vignette("rio")` for supported formats).
+2. Try saving the `voyages` data frames into 3 other file formats of your choosing (see `vignette("rio")` for supported formats).
 Try opening these in external programs.
 Which file formats are more portable?

 3. As a bonus exercise, create a simple benchmark to compare the write times for the different file formats used to complete the previous exercise.
 Which is fastest?
 Which is the most space efficient?